mberland/pitch-predictor/README.md

 This is the repo for the blog post here: [Pitch Prediction with Keras](https://medium.com/@matthewberland/pitch-prediction-with-keras-part-i-d2a3c28e6568)

-It requires the install of `statsapi` from here: https://github.com/toddrob99/MLB-StatsAPI/
+It requires `statsapi` from here: https://github.com/toddrob99/MLB-StatsAPI/